-Duplication of this gorgeous combination of purple with a touch of gold and silver is quick and simple and gives you the perfect show of color for that special day.
-You'll also love the way it helps to brighten the eyes while giving you a look that is soft and sensuous.
+Duplication of this gorgeous combination of a dash of purple with a touch of aged gold and silver is not necessarily simple, but is so worth the effort for the final look.
+This gives you the perfect show of color for that special day or evening.
+You'll also love the way it helps to brighten the eyes while giving you a look that is elegant and sensuous.
 Touch of color mixes allow us to explore shades we would otherwise avoid.

-If purple has always seemed a bit garish, overstated or perhaps just too purple for you, this combination of shades used in this manner will give beauty to the eye without thinking in terms of a it having to be a completely pink / purple look in varying levels of the similar color tone.
+If purple has always seemed a bit garish, overstated or perhaps just too purple for you, this combination of shades with undertones in the purple family used in this manner will give beauty to the eye without thinking in terms of a it having to be a completely pink / purple look.

 A touch of purple accent is absolutely enchanting and dazzling.
 You can soften or overstate these shades any way you wish with just a few minor tweaks or blending as much as you need.
 This particular look, the edges of each shade have been well blended together.

 - Lower Lash Line - Gold Patina (rich aged gold with hints of gray undertones) Alternative: Mermaid if you wish to have a touch of two tone color and more subtlety.

 - Upper Lash Line - Destiny (deep, rich purple with blue violet undertones) Upper Lid - Sienna Spice (deep copper burgundy)